-Administrative expense claim under 11 U.S.C. §503(b)(9): Administrative expense claims under 11 U.S.C. §503(b)(9) include those claims for the value of any goods received by the debtor, within 20 days before the date of commencement of a case under the Bankruptcy Code in which the goods have been sold to the debtor in the ordinary course of such debtor's business.
+Administrative expense claim under 11 U.S.C. § 503(b)(9): Administrative expense claims under 11 U.S.C. § 503(b)(9) include a claim arising from the value of any goods received by the Debtor within 20 days before the date of commencement of the above case, in which the goods have been sold to the Debtor in the ordinary course of the Debtor's business.
+Attach documentation supporting such claim.

 Claim: A creditor's right to receive payment for a debt that the debtor owed on the date the debtor filed for bankruptcy.
-11 U.S.C. §101 (5).
+11 U.S.C. § 101(5).
 A claim may be secured or unsecured.

 Creditor: A person, corporation, or other entity to whom a debtor owes a debt that was incurred on or before the date the debtor filed for bankruptcy.
-11 U.S.C. §101 (10).
+11 U.S.C. §101(10).

 Debtor: A person, corporation, or other entity who is in bankruptcy.
 Use the debtor's name and case number as shown in the bankruptcy notice you received.
-11 U.S.C. § 101 (13).
+11 U.S.C. § 101(13).